-Get the Gallop embodies sustainability, socially responsible and transparent business practices.
-Get the Gallop´s Code of Conduct is the foundation of Get the Gallop´s approach to ethical, transparent and responsible sourcing.
+The Get the Gallop business concept stands for sustainability, social responsibility and transparency.
+Our Code of Conduct is the foundation of Get the Gallop's approach to ethical, transparent and responsible purchasing.

-The Get the Gallop Code of Conduct defines standards for fair, safe and healthy working conditions and environmental responsibility throughout our supply chain.
-Our Code is based on international regulations set by the International Labour Organization (ILO), the UN Universal Declaration of Human Rights and the UN Convention on the Rights of the Child.
+Get the Gallop's Code of Conduct prioritizes high standards for fair, safe and healthy working conditions and environmental responsibility throughout our supply chain.
+Our Code of Conduct is based on international rules established by the International Labor Organization (ILO), the UN Universal Declaration of Human Rights, and the UN Convention on the Rights of the Child.

-All Suppliers are expected to commit to the Code of Conduct in all production for Get the Gallop.
-Suppliers must also ensure that their sub-suppliers follow the Code of Conduct.
-Should we find that the code is not followed, we will agree with the supplier on corrective measures within a reasonable time frame.
-In case the code would be violated repeatedly, we will terminate the co-operation and cancel existing orders.
-Supplier premises must at all times be available for the Get the Gallop crew or any third party chosen by Get the Gallop for assessment of compliance to the Code of Conduct.
+All suppliers are expected to commit to our Code of Conduct at all stages of production for Get the Gallop.
+Suppliers must also ensure that their subcontractors comply with our Code of Conduct.
+If it turns out that the code is not followed, we will agree with the supplier on corrective measures within a reasonable time.
+If the code is violated repeatedly, we will terminate the cooperation and cancel existing orders.
+The supplier's premises must always be available for inspection by Get the Gallop employees or a third party selected by Get the Gallop.

-There should be a legally binding employment relationship for every worker.
-All workers, including short term and part time employed workers should get a written contract of employment in the local language, stipulating the employment terms and conditions.
+There should be a legally binding employment contract for each employee.
+All workers, including short-term and part-time workers, should receive a written contract of employment in the local language, setting out the terms of employment.
 The employer has a responsibility to ensure that all employees are aware of their legal rights and obligations.

-Get the Gallop does not accept child labor.
-The age for employment shall be no less than the age of completion of compulsory school and, in any case, not less than 15 years.
-We acknowledge that according to the UN Convention on the Rights of the Child, a person is a child until the age of 18.
-All legal limitations on the employment of persons below the age of 18 years must be followed.
-Children in the age of 15-18 shall not perform work which, by its nature or the circumstances in which it is carried out, is likely to harm their health or physical, mental, spiritual, social or moral development.
-Young workers shall be given the opportunity to participate in education and training programs.
+Get the Gallop does not accept child labour.
+The employment age must be at least the age for completion of primary school and always at least 15 years.
+According to the UN Convention on the Rights of the Child, a person is a child up to the age of 18.
+All legal restrictions on the employment of persons under the age of 18 must be observed.
+Children aged 15-18 may not perform work which, by its nature or the circumstances in which it is performed, may harm their health or physical, mental, spiritual, social or moral development.
+Young workers must be given the opportunity to participate in training programs.

-There shall be no forms of debt bondage, serfdom, forced or compulsory labor, slavery or practices similar to slavery such as the sale and trafficking of children.
+There shall be no forms of debt slavery, serfdom, forced labor, slavery or practices similar to slavery such as the sale and trafficking of children.

-· ILO Conventions 138, 182 and 79 and UN Convention on The Rights of the Child
+ILO Conventions 138, 182 and 79 and the UN Convention on the Rights of the Child

-3. No Forced labor Employment shall be freely chosen.
-There must be no use of forced labor, including bonded or prison labor.
-These conditions must be met unconditionally for all workers including temporary and contract workers.
-The employer must not retain their employees´ identity documents.
+There must be no use of forced labor or prison labor.
+These conditions must be met unconditionally for all workers, including temporary workers and contract workers.
+The employer is also not allowed to keep his employees' identity documents.

-All employment relationships shall be based on the principle of equal opportunities, regardless of race, color, sex, religion, political affiliation, union membership, nationality, pregnancy or childbirth, social origin or handicaps.
-There must be no discrimination in recruitment, wage policy, admittance to training programs, employee promotion policy, policies of employment termination and retirement.
+All employment relationships must be based on the principle of equal opportunities, regardless of race, colour, sex, religion, political affiliation, trade union membership, nationality, pregnancy or childbirth, social origin or disability.
+There must be no discrimination in recruitment, salary policies, admission to training programs, employee promotion policies, termination and retirement policies.

 5. Freedom of association and the right to collective bargaining

-The right of all workers to form and join trade unions shall be respected.
-Workers´ right to negotiate collectively must not be prevented in any way.
-In those situations, in which the right to freedom of association and collective bargaining are restricted under law, the employer shall facilitate other forms of independent and free association and bargaining for all workers.
-The employer shall develop and implement effective grievance mechanisms to resolve internal disputes and employee complaints in a respectful and transparent way.
-Workers’ representatives must not be discriminated against and shall have access to all workplaces necessary to carry out their role.
+The right of all workers to form and join trade unions must be respected.
+Employees' right to collective bargaining must not be prevented in any way.
+In situations where the right to freedom of association and collective bargaining is restricted by law, the employer must facilitate other forms of independent and free association and bargaining for all employees.
+The employer shall develop and implement effective grievance mechanisms to resolve internal disputes and employee grievances in a respectful and transparent manner.
+Employee representatives must not be discriminated against and must have access to all necessary workplaces to perform their role.

-Wages and benefits paid for a standard working week must meet at least legal and industry minimum standards.
+Wages and benefits paid for a typical work week must at least meet legal and industry minimum requirements.
 Living wages are a human right.
-Everyone should receive a wage that covers his or her basic needs.
-Get the Gallop – strive to fulfill the Living Wage Incubator by Fair Wear Foundation.
-Get the Gallop is committed to take real action to raise wages, instead of just talking about it.
-In any case where the minimum standard is not sufficient to cover the workers´ basic needs and allow for discretionary income (some savings), the employer is urged to strive for a living wage.
-Deductions from wages which are not provided for by national law are not permitted.
-Overtime must always be compensated at a premium rate.
-Workers should be informed about how their wages are made up and receive a pay slip with this information.
-The workers should also be entitled of all legal social benefits, like pension and health benefits.
-These benefits must be clearly marked on the pay slip.
+Everyone should receive a salary that covers his or her basic needs.
+Get the Gallop strives to fulfill the Living Wage Incubator of the Fair Wear Foundation.
+Get the Gallop is committed to taking actual action to raise wages, instead of just talking about it.
+In cases where the minimum standard is not sufficient to cover the workers' basic needs and allow for discretionary income (some savings), the employer is encouraged to strive for a living wage .
+Deductions from wages that are not prescribed by national legislation are not allowed.
+Overtime must always be compensated.
+Employees should be informed of how their pay is made up and receive a payslip with this information.
+Workers should also be entitled to all legal social benefits, such as pensions and health benefits.
+These benefits must be clearly marked on the salary statement.

 7. Working hours

-There must be no excessive working hours.
-The regular work week shall not exceed 48 hours or the maximum allowed by the law of the country of manufacture, whichever is less.
-Employees are allowed at least 24 consecutive hours rest in every seven-day work period.
-All overtime work shall be consensual.
+There must not be excessively long working hours.
+The regular working week must not exceed 48 hours or the maximum allowed by the law of the country of manufacture, whichever is less.
+Employees get at least 24 consecutive hours off during each seven-day work period.
+All overtime work must be done by agreement.
 Employers shall not request overtime hours on a regular basis.
-The sum of regular and overtime hours in a week shall not exceed 60 hours or the maximum allowed by the law of the country of manufacture, whichever is less.
-All employees shall be entitled to contractual holidays, sick leave and parental leave.
+The sum of regular hours and overtime hours in a week must not exceed 60 hours or the maximum allowed by law in the country of manufacture, whichever is less.
+All employees must have the right to contractual holidays, sick leave and parental leave.

 8. Safe and healthy working conditions, no harassment or abuse

-Get the Gallop requires that suppliers provide safe and healthy workplaces for their employees.
-The employer shall implement effective regulations and routines to prevent accidents and minimize health risks.
-The employer shall also ensure to cover any cost related to work incidents.
-First aid equipment must be easily available, and a sufficient number of personnel shall have been trained in basic first aid.
-The employer must provide adequate protective equipment where needed and train workers to use it.
-Evacuation plans should be in place and well known to all workers, evacuation paths must be clearly marked and unblocked and firefighting equipment adequate.
-Temperature should be tolerable for work environments and ventilation sufficient to remain indoor air fresh from any pollutions from processes.
-Lighting shall be adequate for all workstations.
+Get the Gallop requires suppliers to provide safe and healthy workplaces for their employees.
+The employer must implement effective regulations and routines to prevent accidents and minimize health risks.
+The employer must also make sure to cover any costs related to work incidents.
+First aid equipment should be readily available and a sufficient number of staff should be trained in basic first aid.
+The employer must provide adequate protective equipment where necessary and train workers to use it.
+Evacuation plans should be in place and well known to all workers, escape routes must be clearly marked and unobstructed, and firefighting equipment must be adequate.
+The temperature should be tolerable for work environments and the ventilation should be sufficient to keep the indoor air clean from any contamination from processes.
+The lighting must be sufficient for all workplaces.
 The employer must ensure free and unrestricted access to clean drinking water.
-Sanitary facilities should be clean, and workers must have access without unreasonable restrictions.
-The number of sanitary facilities should be adequate and separated by gender.
+Sanitary facilities must be clean and workers must have access without unreasonable restrictions.
+The number of sanitary facilities should be sufficient and segregated by gender.

-Every employee should be treated with respect and dignity.
-No employee should be subject to any physical, sexual, psychological or verbal harassment or abuse.
+Every employee must be treated with respect and dignity.
+No employee shall be subjected to any physical, sexual, psychological or verbal harassment or abuse.

-If housing is provided by the employer, buildings must be safe and hygienic.
-Evacuation plans should be in place and well known to all workers, evacuation paths must be clearly marked and unblocked and firefighting equipment adequate.
-The living space per worker must meet the minimum legal requirement.
-Sanitary facilities shall be separated by gender.
-There must be no restrictions for access to dormitories.
+If housing is provided by the employer, the buildings must be safe and hygienic.
+Evacuation plans should be in place and well known to all workers, escape routes must be clearly marked and unobstructed, and firefighting equipment must be adequate.
+The living space per worker must meet the statutory minimum requirement.
+Sanitary facilities must be segregated by gender.
+There must be no restrictions on access to dormitories.

-Get the Gallop encourages a progressive environmental work.
-As a minimum, National Environmental legislation and standards in the country of operation must be followed.
-Get the Gallop prioritized and most used certifications are GOTS, GRS, OCS, Oeko-Tex® standard 100 and FSC.
-All mentioned certificates demand a higer position than national local regulation.
+Get the Gallop encourages progressive environmental work.
+As a minimum, national environmental legislation and standards in the country of operation must be followed.
+Get the Gallop prioritized and the most used certifications are GOTS, GRS, OCS, Oeko-Tex® standard 100 and FSC.
+All mentioned certificates require a higher position than national local regulations.

-Waste management and deposit of chemical waste and other hazardous material must be in accordance with national laws.
-Emission and wastewater management must comply with or exceed local legal requirements.
-Relevant environmental permits and licenses for the operations must be collected.
+Waste management and disposal of chemical waste and other hazardous materials must be done in accordance with national laws.
+Discharge and wastewater management must meet or exceed local legal requirements.
+Relevant environmental permits and permits for the business must be collected.

 11. Animal welfare

-Suppliers must respect animal welfare and work progressively towards adopting healthy and humane practices towards animals.
-All animals shall be treated well and protected from suffering and disease.
-Animals shall be kept in an environment that allows for them to perform normal patterns of behavior.
-Get the Gallop only accepts leathers from animals that have been bred for meat production.
-Material originating from endangered animals according to CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora) is not allowed
+Suppliers must respect animal welfare and progressively work to adopt healthy and humane practices towards animals.
+All animals must be treated well and protected from suffering and disease.
+Animals should be kept in an environment that allows them to perform normal behavioral patterns.
+Get the Gallop only accepts leather from animals that have been raised for meat production.
+Material that comes from endangered animals according to CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora) is not allowed.

-The Management shall ensure a well-established and functional anti-corruption policy and handling of any eventual cases of corruption.
-Get the Gallop does not tolerate any acts of corruption, extortion, embezzlement or bribery
+Management must ensure a well-established and functioning anti-corruption policy and handling of any cases of corruption.
+Get the Gallop does not tolerate acts of corruption, extortion, embezzlement or bribery.

-Functional means for two-way communication between management and workers must be installed.
-The management shall provide equal opportunities and does not discriminate against workers.
-The management shall provide a system to collect complaints and suggestions from employees.
+Functional means of two-way communication between management and workers must exist.
+Management must give everyone equal opportunities and employees must not be discriminated against.
+Management shall provide a system to collect complaints and suggestions from employees.

-There should be an appointed person in managerial position responsible for Social and Environmental compliance and implementation of the Code of Conduct.
+There should be an appointed person in a senior position with responsibility for social and environmental compliance and implementation of the code of conduct.

 Disciplinary action may be taken by Get the Gallop in the following circumstances:

-- Authorizing or directly participating in actions that violate this Code of Conduct;
+- Authorize or directly participate in actions that violate this Code of Conduct;

-- Concealing a violation of this Code of Conduct;
+- Conceal a breach of this Code of Conduct;

-- Refusal to cooperate in the investigation of a violation of the principles or actions specified in this Code of Conduct;
+- Refusing to cooperate in the investigation of a violation of the principles or actions set forth in this Code of Conduct;

-- Failure to detect or report a subordinate’s violation of this Code of Conduct in cases where such failure reflects inadequate supervision or lack of oversight; or
+- Failure to detect or report a subordinate's violation of this Code of Conduct in cases where such failure reflects inadequate supervision or oversight; or

-- Retaliating, directly or indirectly, against an individual who reports a violation of this Code of Conduct.
+- Retaliate, directly or indirectly, against an individual who reports a violation of this Code of Conduct.

-- If appropriate, disciplinary action may include the termination of employment.
+- If appropriate, disciplinary action may include termination of employment.